 Similar to the design of the Nationwide Inpatient Sample (NIS), the NEDS is built using a 20% stratified sample of institutions.
-For the NIS, it is a sample of U.S. hospitals.
-For the NEDS, it is a sample of U.S. hospital-based EDs.
-The main objective of a stratified sample is to ensure that the sample is representative of the target universe.
+The NIS is a sample of U.S. hospitals; the NEDS is a sample of U.S. hospital-based EDs.
+The main objective of a stratified sample is to ensure that it is representative of the target universe.
 By stratifying on important hospital characteristics, the NEDS represents a "microcosm" of EDs in the U.S. For example, by including trauma center designation in the sampling strategy, the NEDS has the same percentage of trauma hospitals as the entire U.S. The NEDS contains all of the ED visits for the sample of hospital-based EDs selected.